How to Prevent Assassin’s Creed Mirage from Constantly Crashing?

 2. Turn on Vsync

-1. Navigate to Options, then Display.
+1. Go to Options in the game, then open Display.

 2. Enable Vsync.

-3. Test your game for stability.
+3. Test your game to check if it’s more stable.

 3. Disable Full Screen Optimization

-1. Press Win + E to open the File Explorer.
+1. Press Win + E to open File Explorer.

 4. In the Compatibility tab, check Disable full-screen optimizations.

-5. Click Apply and OK.
+5. Click Apply and then OK.

 4. Switch to Offline Mode in Ubisoft